neilcode/prime_calc/README.md

 I *was* surprised at just how much faster SixK was compared to Fermat.
 It scales much better than the other two methods and its relatively simple to implement.

-Therefore, in satisfying initial request in this code challenge, considering complexity and scalability, I would recommend the SixK method.
+**Therefore, in satisfying the initial request in this code challenge, considering complexity and scalability, I would recommend the SixK method.
+I have made it the default algorithm used when running the application.**

 ### Dependencies
 ---